triplecanopy/b-ber/README.md

 In addition to bug fixes and ongoing maintenance, below are some currently known [enhancements](https://github.com/triplecanopy/b-ber/labels/enhancement) that we plan on devleoping for future releases:

-- Further styling and testing for outputed formats.
+- Further styling and testing for outputed formats;
-- Extend metadata.
+- Extended metadata;
-- Develop system to generate pages from metadata and create templating system.
+- Develop system to generate pages from metadata and create templating system;
 - Create a more 'pluggable' interface:
     - Allow users to create and integrate their own markdown-it plugins;
     - Allow users to create their own b-ber extensions.